Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 - Fixed a bug related to incorrect chart labels within the “Understood Messages” and the “Average Execution Time” widgets of Cognigy Insights
 - Fixed a bug related to pagination not properly working in Message Explorer of Cognigy Insights
 - Fixed a bug where changing the setting "Use Thresholds of the attached Flows" results in different Intent Scores
-- Fixed a bug where Message Explorer does not show user rating data as well as virtual agent rating request data
+- Fixed a bug where Message Explorer does not show user rating data as well as AI Agent rating request data
 - Fixed a bug where structured content is not translated when adding Node Localization by using translation
 - Fixed a bug where the loading of the Transcript Explorer does not work properly after filters are changed or reset
 - Fixed a bug where the Time to live (TTL) as well as the expiry message for a LiveChat Lite handover request is not configurable